whatsmate/whatsmate.github.io/_posts/2022-06-22-send-telegram-voice-note-c-sharp-dot-net.md

 3. Locate the file `cs/send-telegram-opus.cs`.  <script src="https://gist.github.com/whatsmate/1d39492ddd7d5d996be047952c107220.js"></script>
 4. Study the `C#` source code and customize the TODO/FIXME lines.
    * Among other things, put down YOUR OWN number as the recipient.
 You can't send messages to strangers because we are against SPAMMERS.
-5. Run the `C#` program in Visual Studio to send yourself the first PDF file!
+5. Run the `C#` program in Visual Studio to send yourself the first voice note!

 Happy coding :)